orbeon/orbeon-forms-doc/form-runner/persistence/relational-db.md

 ## Overview

+Out-of-the-box, Orbeon Forms includes an SQLite embedded database with multiple demo forms.
+This setup is designed for a quick start, but for development or production use, you should configure Orbeon Forms to utilize a separate relational database.

 The setup for the relational persistence layers is a 3-step process.
 The first two steps are database specific, so please refer to the relevant subsections below.

 1. __Database setup__: You set up the database and create a schema with a few tables.
 This is typically be done by a DBA.